ynaroditsky/OmniAssist/README.md

             ],
             "useInRag":false,
             "useInHistory":true,
+            "prompt": [
-            "prompt": "Please give me a claim summary that is a few sentences in plain English that includes the DCN, the submitted date, the attending physician, the service date, the status and location 1 code and the location 1 code description.
-Please only provide the summary."
+                "Please give me a claim summary that is a few sentences in plain English that includes the DCN, the submitted date, ", "the attending physician, the service date, the status and location 1 code and the location 1 code description. ", "Please only provide the summary."
+            ]
         },
         {
             "conditions": [